Lapland-UAS-Tequ/tequ-tf1-ca-training-pipeline/README.md

 ### 7. Using the model

-Model files can be loaded and executed in Node-RED with
+Model files can be loaded and executed in Node-RED using following nodes:

 https://flows.nodered.org/node/node-red-contrib-cloud-annotations-gpu

-or

 https://flows.nodered.org/node/node-red-contrib-tf-model